jlafer/flexsim/README.md

 The system has four execution modes: configuration generation, infrastructure deployment, simulation and (as needed) cleanup.
 The configuration generation mode uses a combination of default values and user-supplied inputs to generate a set of JSON configuration files.
 The deployment, simulation and cleanup modules then read the configuration files when executing against a Flex project.

 ### Defaults
-For ease of use, the configuration generator can be run without any input from the user, simply by relying on default values.
+For ease of use, the configuration generator can be run without any input from the user, simply by relying on default domain values.
 This will support a bare-bones, generic simulation environment.
+The default values have been chosen to best support a typical SE-led customer demo.
+They are not very realistic but they do make for a lively demo in the Flex realtime dashboards.
+Thus, the defaults may not be appropriate for other use cases.

+The defaults have been localized for US English and are read (by default) from a file at `domain/en-us.json`.
+The `flexsim` system can be localized for a different locale by creation of a different defaults file, which can be specified using the `--locale` option to the `genconfig` script.

-The configuration generator uses the default values to describe the simulation domain.
-These values can then be overridden by the user via a combination of a `domain.json` file and command-line options.
+The default values can then be overridden by the user using a combination of a `domain.json` file and command-line options.
 It then uses the combination of those values to generate the configuration files used during the other modes of operation.

 ### domain.json
 For saving a custom simulation domain description, the user can provision a file, named `domain.json`.
 The `genconfig` script can read this file and generate configuration files based on the description there.
 This allows the user to control nearly every aspect of the resulting simulation: tasks, channels, agent counts, customer intents, routing criteria, handle times, agent activities, etc.